 Tither Denied Deduction Because Church was not 501(c)(3)

 In his argument to the court, he stated that section 508(c)(1)(A) declares that churches are automatically exempt and that they do not have to comply with all of the requirements of section 501(c)(3).
 Therefore, he should be able to give to his church and still get a tax deduction.
-The court disagreed.

-This is an argument that has circulated the Internet and has wrought terrible repercussions.
-In this case, court made it clear that in order for a person to get a tax deduction for his or her giving to a church, the organization must meet the requirements of section 501(c)(3).
+This is an argument that has circulated the Internet and has created terrible repercussions.
+In this case, the court made it clear that in order for a person to get a tax deduction for giving to a church, the organization must meet the requirements of section 501(c)(3).

 Discover How To Become 501(c)(3) ApprovedClick Here

 Furthermore, the court in the Taylor case maintained that nothing in the law "relieves a church from having to meet the requirements of section 501(c)(3)."
 The court also held that in situations in which the Commissioner determines that an organization is not entitled to an exemption as a church, the organization’s contributors must show that it has a right to an exemption under section 501(c)(3) if the contributors believe they are entitled to a deduction for their contributions.

 Since Mr. Taylor was not able to prove that his church had 501(c)(3) status his donations were not tax deductible.

 (Recommended reading: “Does a Church Need to be 501(c)(3) Approved?”)

 Burden of proof lies on donors, not the church

 A similar conclusion occurred in the Branch Ministries case.